Subscription 790/year or 195/quarter

 We need one left side which is doing everything it can to stop participation in the war from the side where we can influence, and that is in our own country and in our own imperialist bloc.

-If there is something we need in today's situation, it is to strength worked to get Norway out of NATO.
+If there is something we need in today's situation, it is to strengthen worked to get Norway out of NATO.
 Continuing to support an "organisation", which tosses and tumbles with the fate of countries and peoples at the whim of the US, is a permanent threat to world peace.
 To push the NATO question and the responsibility for the work to get us out of this murderous organization as quickly as possible into the future – it is not only cowardly, but a betrayal of future generations!

 Elon Musk